In the developing world, mothers and children continue to die and suffer significant illness from preventable causes.

 HMHB: The impact of nutrition, malaria and STIs on pregnant women and infants Determining the major preventable causes of poor maternal health and low birth weight of babies in PNG.

-Immunity to malaria during pregnancy How are pregnant women affected by infectious diseases such as malaria?
+Immunity to malaria and infectious diseases during pregnancy How are pregnant women affected by infectious diseases such as malaria?